heesungyun/heesungyun.github.io/index.md

 ---
 layout: home
 title: "Heesung Yun"
-excerpt: "My Information Security Portfolio"
+excerpt: "Cybersecurity Portfolio"
 ---

-👋 Hello, This is Heesung Yun.
-I like to show you my work in detail from my resume
+👋 Hello!
+I'm Heesung Yun, an Information Security Specialist based in New York.
+This site will walk you through the real projects and outcomes that back up my resume.